Principal Research Associate

 Colin Russell is accepting applications for PhD students.

 Colin Russell is available for consultancy.

 I first came to Cambridge in 2002 to pursue a PhD in Zoology as a Gates Scholar.
 After completing my PhD I remained in Zoology until 2013, first as a Research Associate (2006-2008), then as a Junior Research Fellow of Clare College (2008-2009), and finally as a Royal Society University Research Fellow (2009-2013).
-In 2013 I joined the Department of Veterinary Medicine as a Principal Research Associate and Royal Society University Research Fellow.
+In 2013 I joined the Department of Veterinary Medicine as a Principal Research Associate (equivalent to Reader) and Royal Society University Research Fellow.

 Subject groups/Research projects